18th Division (South Vietnam): 1975

 Evidence of increasing heavy PAVN commitments in Long Khánh flowed into III Corps headquarters in Bien Hoa.
 The PAVN 141st Regiment, 7th Division, had apparently participated in the attack on Định Quán.
 Hoai Duc was overrun by the PAVN 812th Regiment, 6th Division, while that division's other two regiments, the 33rd and 274th, seized Gia Ray.
 The ARVN outpost on the conical peak of Chua Chan, standing 2200 ft above Xuân Lộc and providing excellent observation, also fell to PAVN 6th Division forces and Xuân Lộc itself began to receive artillery fire, including 105 mm.
-Toàn responded to the burgeoning threat on his eastern flank first by sending the 5th Armored Cavalry Squadron and then one battalion of the 48th Regiment from Tay Ninh to Long Khánh.
+Toàn responded to the burgeoning threat on his eastern flank first by sending the 5th Armored Cavalry Squadron and then one battalion of the 48th Regiment from Tây Ninh to Long Khánh.

 The rest of the 48th Regiment was still heavily engaged near Go Dau Ha.
 The 3rd Battalion made contact with a PAVN company west of the Vàm Cỏ Đông River on 17 March, killed 36, and captured a number of weapons.
 On 26 March Toàn sent the headquarters and two battalions of the 48th Regiment to reinforce Khiem Hanh.

 On 1 April, Toàn returned the headquarters and two battalions of the 48th Regiment to the division.
 The regiment moved to the Xuân Lộc area but sent its 2nd Battalion down to Hàm Tân District on the coast of Bình Tuy Province to secure the city and port while large numbers of refugees poured into the province from the north.
 About 500 troops, survivors of the 2nd Division, were among those arriving from I Corps.
 When reorganized and reequipped, they would take over the security mission in Hàm Tân.
 The 52nd Regiment meanwhile was pressing forward on Route 20 south of Định Quán and in sharp fighting on 1 April killed over 50 PAVN troops.
 The 43rd Regiment was fighting east along Route 1, near Xuân Lộc and in contact with a major PAVN force.